Celistra — Project Overview

 store/useProStore.ts | RevenueCat entitlement — live ($9 Pro / $49 Team); short-circuits to free-for-all when REVENUECAT_ENABLED is off |

-lib/rpc.ts | DaemonClient — typed wrapper over every daemon REST endpoint |
+lib/rpc.ts | DaemonClient — typed wrapper over every daemon REST endpoint, prefers Firebase ID token over machine secret |

 lib/firebase.ts | Firebase init, Google SSO, email+password |